 - The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs.
 And, when to enter, closed loop operation (that is, when the engine has reached operating temperature).
 Therefore, a bad (ECT) sensor, can upset ignition timing and the operation, of the transmission or cooling fan.

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

 - The canister vent valve, is part of the evaporative emissions control (EVAP) system.
 The EVAP system temporarily stores, harmful fuel vapors into a canister.
 As a result, preventing their release, into the atmosphere.
 The computer routes the fuel vapors out of the canister, through a vent valve and into the intake manifold.
 That’s why, a faulty valve, can prevent the engine from starting.

 Throttle Position (TPS) Sensor

 - The throttle position sensor (TPS), monitors the position of the throttle valve.
-In addition, it sends a voltage signal to the computer.
-The computer uses this information, to regulate the air-fuel mixture, according to engine needs.
-In addition, on some vehicle models, a worn out, failing or bad (TPS); will prevent your engine from starting at all.
+So, it sends a voltage signal to the computer.
+Then, the computer uses this information, to regulate the air-fuel mixture, according to engine needs.
+And, on some vehicle models, a worn out, failing or bad (TPS), will prevent your engine from starting.

 - So, vacuum leaks are not uncommon.
-And, they are the source of, many engine performance problems; including, a engine that, will not start.
+And, they are the source, of many engine performance problems.
+And, also include, a engine that will not start.
 In addition, depending on where the fault is located, vacuum leaks can be hard to find.

-But, mayor vacuum leaks, that can make the engine, hard to start may also happen in the:
+Furthermore, mayor vacuum leaks, that can make the engine hard to start, may also happen in the:

 - Power booster vacuum hose.